ConnectedLib/course-in-a-box/modules/mentoring/_posts/2001-03-01-who-can-be-a-mentor.md

 >“… He was a teen and then he graduated to what we call Geek Status and now he’s teaching other teens how to use the [recording] studio.”<br/><br/> — Teen Librarian at a suburban northeastern library

-Some libraries have trained high school students to operate and teach technology in libraries studios which may include 3D printers, tablets, and design software.
+Some libraries have trained high school students to operate and teach technology in library makerspaces or studios, which may include 3D printers, tablets, and design software.
 Library staff can encourage teens to “geek out” by learning about teen interests and skills and designing with those teens services that empower them to mentor and coach others in the community.

 ### College student mentorship programs
 Local colleges and universities can be a source of mentors for young people.
 Students may receive volunteer experience or fulfill a class project.
 A youth librarian at an eastern library found that their mentorship program with the local college helped their youth community improve their school performance and prepare for college.